FORMiND-Lab/formind-lab/content/_index.md

       text: |
         <br>

         Welcome to the Formal Methods & Intelligent Design Laboratory (**FORMiND Lab**), led by Dr. Min LI.
-Established in June 2025, FORMiND Lab is affiliated with both [NCTIEDA](https://www.nctieda.com/) and [the School of Integrated Circuits at Southeast University](https://ic.seu.edu.cn/); our research group is primarily based in Nanjing and Shenzhen.
+Established in June 2025, FORMiND Lab is affiliated with both [NCTIEDA](https://www.nctieda.com/) and [the School of Integrated Circuits at Southeast University](https://ic.seu.edu.cn/); our research group is primarily based in Nanjing && Shenzhen, China.

         FORMiND Lab prioritizes **solid end-to-end improvements** in hardware design and verification, moving beyond paper/胶片-only "breakthroughs".
 Ultimately, our goal is to empower China's domestic hardware formal verification tools to achieve global leadership.